mikaelbr/node-notifier/README.md

 due to the Toast notification system.
 A good tip is to use something like `path.join` or `path.delimiter` to have cross-platform pathing.

-**Windows 10 Note:** You might have to activate banner notification for the toast to show.

 From [mikaelbr/gulp-notify#90 (comment)](https://github.com/mikaelbr/gulp-notify/issues/90#issuecomment-129333034)

 > You can make it work by going to System > Notifications & Actions.
 The 'toast' app needs to have Banners enabled.
 (You can activate banners by clicking on the 'toast' app and setting the 'Show notification banners' to On)

 **Windows 10 Fall Creators Update (Version 1709) Note:**